PEI Electric Vehicle Charging Funding Program (PEI EVCF Program)

 Fast Charger 50 kW and above

 Any EV fast charger commercially available and CSA, ULC, UL or Interlink certified for use in Canada.
-The fast charger must have at least one (1) charger connector that is CHAdeMO compliant and one (1) charger connector that is SAE J1772 Combo (CCS) or be a proprietary** connector type rated for a minimum of 50 kW power output.
+The fast charger must have at least one (1) charger connector that is CHAdeMO compliant or one (1) charger connector that is SAE J1772 Combo (CCS) or be a proprietary** connector type rated for a minimum of 50 kW power output.

 NRCan: Up to 50% of total project costs, to a maximum of $50,000 per fast charger